ColtonSilvaonKnoxKontor/Enscrambled/README.md

 Now some can analyze your code by executing `strings ./enscrambled`, which they can instantly see all of the text strings as obviously a type of malware.

-We need to transform the executable file into a "packed" form of executable file in which even the normal computer security analyst cannot read them using `strings`
+We need to transform the executable file into a "packed" form of executable file in which the inexperienced computer security analyst cannot read them using `strings`

 Install `upx-ucl`, then after that execute `upx` with `-9` for best compression result, `-o` as output binary and then the last should be the source binary.